DEMON1A/GmailBruterV2/README.md

 s-{CMD} -- Executing Shell Command
 ```
-# Usage
-- Set The Target Address
-- Set The Time Between Every 10 Fails
-- Set The WordList
-- Start The Brute Froce

 # What's New?
-- Fixing Some Issues With The Autnetication
+- Fixing Some Issues With The Authentication
-- Increasing The SMTP Login Attemps By Closing The Connection And Sleeping
+- Increasing The SMTP Login Attemps By ReCreating The Connection and Sleeping
-- More Cleaner Code.
 - Shell Command Execution Using The Tool
-- Loading Local Config To Aviod Adding The Settings Everytime
+- Loading Local Config To Aviod Adding The Same Setting Everytime.
 - Solving Extra Spaces Issue By Replacing Them And Edit The Commands.
+- Cleaner Code!

 ## How To Create a Config?
 - It's Pretty Easy Here.
 You Just Need To Create a Local File Looks Like This: